CLEOPATRA'S TIMELINE

 health issue.
 IMHO, maybe something behavioral like clinical depression or bipolar disorder.
 Or maybe Cleopatra V just

-wanted to be with her kids: Cleopatra VII was claimed to be a good mother [citation needed], maybe she learned for her
+wanted to be with her kids: Cleopatra VII was claimed to be a good mother [citation needed], maybe she learned

-own mom.
+from her own mom.

 61 BC - Ptolemy XII appears on an inscription by himself, no Queen.
 Egyptians didn't like single religious figureheads.
 The